ryans314/FocusReader/context/design/concepts/syncs/toggle-document.md/steps/file.dab90837.md

     const userFocusStats = await this.focusStatsCollection.findOne({ user });

     if (!userFocusStats) {
-      return [{ error: `FocusStats not found for user ${user}.` }];
+      // BUG FIX: Return array with error object, not a plain object return [{ error: `FocusStats not found for user ${user}.` }];
     }